-As a landlord there are a number of legal obligations you MUST (and should) abide by.
-These are all necessary obligations; failing to comply with these could result in prosecution.
+As a landlord there are a number of legal responsibilities and obligations which you MUST (and should) abide by.
+These are all necessary; failing to comply with these could result in prosecution.

 Please note, this article is for private residential properties in England and Wales that is Governed under the Housing Act (the official rule book), which may not necessarily apply to mixed use premises such as houses in multiple occupation (HMOs) where unrelated occupiers, who live independently from one another, share common areas of the same building.